BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 According to many economists, poverty levels haven't significantly shifted over the last century.
 Moreover, we are hurtling towards greater inequality.
 Thomas Piketty contends in his extensive 696-page book, *Capital in the Twenty-First Century* {cite}`piketty:2014`, that there are two main drivers of this trend:

-1. High-income managers leverage their power to augment their earnings further.
-Their income does not correspond to their productivity.
+1. High-income managers leverage their power to augment their earnings further (while their income does not correspond to their productivity).
 2. In capitalist systems, income generated through capital tends to grow relatively faster than the overall economy.

 While the first factor might be more infuriating, Piketty thinks the latter is the more significant issue.
 For me, inequality isn't about possessing luxurious items or globe-trotting.
-Rather, it's about meeting basic needs, promoting overall wellbeing, ensuring education for all, and diffusing power -- essentially, saving and fortifying democracies.
+Rather, it's about meeting basic needs, promoting overall wellbeing, ensuring education and the possibility to take part in society (inclusion), and diffusing power---essentially, saving and fortifying democracies.

 Is it truly inevitable that large corporations must be owned by a select few?
 Would society benefit if each of us owned a stake in the infrastructure for which we are accountable?